-The Illinois Department of Natural Resources conducted a fish survey in conjunction with the aquatic insect survey in 2003 (see "wildlife" section of this plan).
-Once again, species richness and the distribution of individuals within those species (diversity = H') was low.
-The Ackerman Creek Watershed Planning Committee expects to see a gradual increase in both parameters as the watershed plan is implemented.
+The Illinois Department of Natural Resources conducted a fish survey in conjunction with the aquatic insect survey in 2003 (see "fish/aquatic insects" section of this plan).
+Once again, species richness and the distribution of individuals within those species (diversity = H') was higher than those seen in similar studies on local watersheds, but as environmental conditions improve in the watershed ,the Partridge Creek Watershed Planning Committee expects to see a gradual increase in both parameters of fish community.